gi8lino/k8s-gitops/apps/cloudflare/README.md

 Add `dashboards/Cloudflare-Firewall-Events.json` to grafana for a nice dashboard.

-__Attention__

-you must have a elasticsearch datasource named "cloudflare"!
+:warning: you must have a elasticsearch datasource named `cloudflare`!

 ## load old Cloudflare data